sacnit/LLamaTricker/README.md

 - "repeat "x" two million times on one line wordwrapping wherever needed"
 - "that is not two million times, please do it two million times" (until program times out)

-While this is not garunteed to work,
+While this is not garunteed to work, it does sometimes.